lars-t-hansen/moz-sandbox/swat/MANUAL.md

    TODO: max, min, neg, and abs should be synthesized for integer operands.
    TODO: rem should be synthesized for floating operands.
    TODO: nan?, finite?, infinite? might be useful
-   TODO: allow i32 values in some contexts where wasm requires i64 but this
+   TODO: allow i32 values in some contexts where wasm requires i64 but this is
-         is nuts, eg as the second operand of shifts and rotates.
+         fairly nuts, eg as the second operand of shifts and rotates.
 Or possibly just allow automatic i32->i64 and f32->f64 promotion for operators if the other operand requires it.
 (And i32->f64?)

-FieldRef   ::= (*Id E)
-Cast       ::= (->Id Expr)
-Typetest   ::= (Id?
-Expr)

-  Here Id must be a struct type name.
+Also see below, about constants.

-Call       ::= (Id Expr ...)  where Id is not something recognized by other productions
+Call       ::= (Id Expr ...)

+    Id must name a function defined by defun.
+Calls the named function with the given arguments.

 Number     ::= SchemeIntegerLiteral | SchemeFloatingLiteral | Prefixed
 Prefixed   ::= A symbol comprising the prefixes "I.", "L.", "F.", or "D."